antevens/boatcontrol/README.md

-_All relays on a board share a common "Anode"/"Cathode", make sure to adjust the solder-jumpers on the backside for the type of relays used so that the relay polarity is correct. and that the correct transistor array chosen (ULN2803A vs. TBD62783APG)
+_All relays on a board share a common "Anode"/"Cathode", make sure to adjust the solder-jumpers on the backside for the type of relays used so that the relay polarity is correct. and that the correct transistor array chosen (ULN2803A vs. TBD62783APG)_

-Keep in mind that there is no requirement to fully populate the board and a partially populated board is a great way to plan for future expansions given that the board is field serviceable.
+Keep in mind that there is no requirement to fully populate the board and a partially populated board is a great way to plan for future expansions given that the board is field serviceable assuming the heavy copper soldering is done.

 ## Modes of operation
 Each channel/circuit can be controlled using three different methods: